CAN-AM Fund Replication Class Action

 14. When will I receive my compensation?

-Subject to the Court’s approval, the Claims Administrator will mail individual compensation cheques to qualifying Class Members.
-In order to communicate with you better and, in the event this Settlement is approved, and to assist in the mail-out of cheques, Class Members are requested to confirm or update their contact information by sending an email to the proposed settlement administrator Epiq Class Action Services Canada, Inc. at info@canamfundclassaction.ca or through the change of address link here.
+In order to communicate with you better and to assist in the mail-out of cheques, Class Members are requested to confirm or update their contact information by sending an email to the settlement administrator, Epiq Class Action Services Canada, Inc. at info@canamfundclassaction.ca or through the change of address link here.

 The process can take some time and your patience is appreciated.
 When the cheques have been mailed, an announcement will be posted on the websites of Class Counsel (www.royoconnor.ca) and the Claims Administrator (www.canamfundclassaction.ca).